RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ###### start-subtype-item

-### Newspaper article from a web page (HTML format)
+### Newspaper article from a library database (HTML format)

 ###### start-subtype-content

 **Note:** Newspaper articles in HTML format appear as text on the screen similar to a website.
 These articles are not in PDF format.
-If the article is in PDF format with full-page format/imaging, please treat it in the same way as a print newspaper article.
+If the article is in **PDF format with full-page format/imaging**, please treat it in the same way as a **print newspaper article**.

 #### In-text reference: Direct quotes